 This all changed, like so many things, during the reign of the German Democratic Republic (GDR).
 The festival was effectively halted as residents were not allowed to open their gardens and the sale of fruit wine was restricted.

 When the Berlin Wall came down in 1989, Werder again opened for business and the city folk flocked back to this idyllic farmland.
 There is now a parade to open the events, presided over by the Baumblütenkönigin (Fruit Wine Queen) and the mayor.
 The event has become more popular every year and hosts about 500,000 visitors.

 Germany’s Largest Fruit Wine Festival

 Held over two weekends around the first of May, Baumblütenfest translates to “Tree Blossom Festival”.
-It is the ideal kick-off to warmer weather as people luxuriate in the sunshine, sit on the banks of the river, and revel in locally produced fruit wine.
+It is the ideal kick-off to warmer weather as people luxuriate in the sunshine, sit on the banks of the river, and indulge in locally produced fruit wine.
 Tacky souvenirs abound like colorful wigs, beer hats, and funky sunglasses.
 But the best thing to take home is the wine.

 German Fruit Wine

 Visitors today can try everything from cherry to apple to currant to peach to rhubarb wine.
 Prices and quality vary greatly so it’s best to shop around and ask for a sample of anything that interests you.